 The prize is offered to the top performing student of the District Nursing programme in every university in England, Wales and Northern Ireland.

 Each university is invited to nominate a District Nurse student who has demonstrated the most outstanding achievement on their programme.

-The prize of £50 and a certificate from the QNI, is to be presented to the successful student, alongside their academic award at the university graduation ceremony.
+The prize of £50 and certificate is presented to the successful student alongside their academic award at the university graduation ceremony.

-Recipients of the prize will be encouraged to develop future links with the QNI and take advantage of the range of support the charity offers to community nurses throughout their careers.
+Recipients of the prize are encouraged to develop future links with the QNI and take advantage of the range of support the charity offers to community nurses throughout their careers.

 For more information please email email@example.com or call 020 7549 1400.

 The creation of this new award allows us to cherish and celebrate the memory of this young man who died doing what he loved, while raising funds for this charity.
 Due to the incredible generosity of his family and friends, we are able to do something that will really make a difference to District Nursing education, and thereby to patient care, which is what Philip set out to do.
 I would encourage all eligible universities to participate in this unique new scheme.Dr Crystal Oldman